bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 ### Variables in jinja2 filters Lesson 7, Demo 4

 While this exercise does not show us the real power of using jinja2 in our ansible, it does show off some of the filtering capability it brings in.
-I am not going to spend a lot of time explaining what is going on as the commands are fairly self explanatory and cosists of two pieces.
+I am not going to spend a lot of time explaining what is going on as the commands are fairly self explanatory and consists of two pieces.

 In the ```02_cmWithAnsibleTerraform/ansible/playbooks/``` directory create two new files:

 - syntaxFilter.yaml
 - defaultFilter.yaml

-and populate them with the follwoing:
+and populate them with the following:

 #### syntaxFilter.yaml